Sage-Bionetworks/portalsDocs/_articles/custom_storage_location.md

 }
 ```

 For **read-write** permissions, you also need to create an object that proves to the Synapse service that you own this bucket.
 This can be done by creating a file named **[owner.txt](../assets/downloads/owner.txt)** that contains a **line separated** list of *user identifiers* that are allowed to register and upload to the bucket.
-Valid *user identifiers* are a numeric Synapse user id or the numeric id of a team the user is part of.
+Valid *user identifiers* are a numeric Synapse user id or the numeric id of a team the user is a member of.

 The id of the user or the team can be obtained by navigating to the user profile or to the team page.
 The id is the numeric value shown in the browser URL bar after the *Profile:* or *Team:* prefixes: